nus-cs2103-AY2526S1/ip/README.md

 Even Friday, Jarvis' successor, and arguably the second-most sophisticated chatbot, started out somewhere.
-After his death in 2019, as we searched through his belongings, we found a hard drive labelled 'Friday'.
+After his death in 2019, as we searched through Tony's belongings, we found a hard drive labelled 'Friday'.
 It was the inception of Friday: a chatbot that Tony would utilise to create and edit his to-do list.
 (Word has it that Tony once removed 1000 coding tasks in one day :o).
 These are the features that Friday had in this hard drive.